semitrivial/ExtendedEnvironments/README.md

 determine what that participant would do in hypothetical situations, and so we **can** put AI participants into such obstacle courses.

-An "Extended Environment" is a reinforcement learning environment which is aware of the source-code of whatever agent is interacting with it.
+An *extended environment* is a reinforcement learning environment which is aware of the source-code of whatever agent is interacting with it.
 This enables the environment to simulate the agent and use the results when it determines which rewards and observations to send to the agent.
 Although this is a departure from